DiegoRenner/Game-Sim-ML-in-Finances-/README.md

 - Parameter choices and initialization seem to be crucial to the result of the algorithm.

 ## Results
-To keep things simple we started out only training a scenario with two agents in order to see in convergence was even possible for the simplest case.
+To keep things simple we started out only training a scenario with two agents in order to see if convergence was even possible for the simplest case.
 We could see that starting our training with the parameters defined in example.py the average prices for which the stocks were trading would converge somewhere around 175.

 In this example we can see that starting to train with prices above 200 would have them fall steadily: